mongodb/specifications/source/auth/auth.rst

     MUST be "MONGODB-OIDC"

 mechanism_properties
   PROVIDER_NAME
-        The name of a built-in OIDC provider integration to use to obtain credentials.
-The value MUST be one of ["aws"].
-If both ``PROVIDER_NAME`` and an `OIDC Callback`_ are provided for the same ``MongoClient`` (either via the ``CALLBACK`` mechanism property or a ``MongoClient`` configuration), the driver MUST raise an error.
+    Drivers MUST allow the user to specify the name of a built-in OIDC provider integration to use to obtain credentials.
+If provided, the value MUST be one of ["aws"].
+If both ``PROVIDER_NAME`` and an `OIDC Callback`_ or `Human Callback`_ are provided for the same ``MongoClient``, the driver MUST raise an error.

   CALLBACK
-        An `OIDC Callback`_ that returns credentials for OIDC providers that do not have a built-in integration.
-Drivers MAY allow the user to specify an `OIDC Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is conventional for the driver.
+    An `OIDC Callback`_ that returns OIDC credentials.
+Drivers MAY allow the user to specify an `OIDC Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
 Drivers MUST NOT support both the ``CALLBACK`` mechanism property and the ``MongoClient`` configuration.

-    CALLBACK_TYPE
+  HUMAN_CALLBACK
-        The type of `OIDC Callback`_.
-The value MUST be one of ["machine", "human"].
-Drivers MUST NOT allow the user to specify ``CALLBACK_TYPE`` in the connection string.
-Drivers MAY allow the user to specify the callback type using a ``MongoClient`` configuration instead of a mechanism property to be consistent with how the `OIDC Callback`_ is configured.
-If an `OIDC Callback`_ is configured and ``CALLBACK_TYPE`` is not specified, the driver MUST raise an error.
+    A `Human Callback`_ that returns OIDC credentials.
+Drivers MAY allow the user to specify a `Human Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
+Drivers MUST NOT support both the ``HUMAN_CALLBACK`` mechanism property and the ``MongoClient`` configuration.
+Drivers MUST return an error if both an `OIDC Callback`_ and `Human Callback` are provided for the same ``MongoClient``.
 This property is only required for drivers that support the `Human Authentication Flow`_.

   ALLOWED_HOSTS
     The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
 The hostnames may include a leading "\*." wildcard, which allows for matching (potentially  nested) subdomains.
     ``ALLOWED_HOSTS`` is a security feature and MUST default to ``["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net",
     "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
 When
     MONGODB-OIDC authentication using a `Human Callback`_ is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any user-provided callbacks.
 This value MUST NOT be allowed in the URI connection string.
     The hostname check MUST be performed after SRV record resolution, if applicable.
 This property is only required for drivers that support the `Human Authentication Flow`_.

 Built-in Provider Integrations
 ``````````````````````````````